arbasil05/Ex.No.3/README.md

-# Ex.No.3 - Scenario-Based Report: Diverse Prompting Techniques
+# Ex.No.3-Scenario-Based Report Development Utilizing Diverse Prompting Techniques for the the following Prompt Engineering types with examples - Straightforward Prompts - Tabular Format Prompting - Missing Word Prompting - Preceding Question Prompting.

 ### DATE: 19-05-2026
 ### REGISTER NUMBER: 212223040002

-### Aim: Write example prompts for four prompt-engineering types and evaluate model responses (ChatGPT vs. Gemini) for the same prompts.
+### Aim: To write the prompts for these following prompt types and evaluate that using any one method 1.
+Straightforward Prompts, 2.
+Tabular Format Prompting 3.Preceding Question Prompting and 4.
+Missing Word

 ### Explanation
 Selected use case (Unit 5): Automated educational content generation — producing concise explanations and quick-study materials for students.